cardano-foundation/CIPs/CIP-0123/README.md

-While we chose to provide all of these operations as primitives, we could instead have required higher-level APIs to provide these on the basis of [CIP-122][logic-cip] bit reads and writes.
+While we chose to provide all of these operations as primitives, we could instead have required higher-level APIs to provide these on the basis of [CIP-122][cip-122] bit reads and writes.
 This is indeed possible:

-* `bitwiseShift` and `bitwiseRotate` is a loop over all bits in the data argument, which is used to construct a change list that sets appropriate bits (with the right offset), which then gets applied to a `BuiltinByteString` of the same length as the data argument, but full of zero bytes.
+* `shiftByteString` and `rotateByteString` are both loops over all bits in the data argument, which are used to construct a combination of index and value lists that set appropriate bits (with the right offset), which then gets applied to a `BuiltinByteString` of the same length as the data argument, but full of zero bytes.
 * `countSetBits` is a fold over all bit indexes, incrementing an accumulator every time a set bit is found.
 * `findFirstSetBit` is a fold over all bit indexes, returning the first index with a set bit, or (-1) if none can be found.

-However, especially for `bitwiseShift` and `bitwiseRotate`, this comes at significant cost.
-For shifts and rotations, we have to construct a change list argument whose length is proportional to the Hamming weight of the data argument.
-Assuming that all inputs are equally likely, this is proportional to the bit length of the data argument: such a change list is likely significantly larger than the result of the shift or rotation, making the memory cost of such operations far higher than it needs to be.
+However, especially for `shiftByteString` and `rotateByteString`, this comes at significant cost.
+For shifts and rotations, we have to construct a list arguments whose length is proportional to the Hamming weight of the data argument.
+Assuming that all inputs are equally likely, this is proportional to the bit length of the data argument: such lists are likely significantly larger than the result of the shift or rotation, making the memory cost of such operations far higher than it needs to be.
 Given the constraints on memory and execution time on-chain, at minimum, these two operations would have to be